 The absolute security of the promises of God is like an anchor for our souls in times of trouble (Hebrews 6:19).
 This anchor produces hope that holds us fast and sure as the waves of life toss us about.
 We may get a little seasick, but we won’t drift away in the current.
 We won’t sink in the waves.

-Whatever you’re facing today, God knows and He is able.
+This year has been filled with hardship and heartache.
+But whatever you’re facing today, God knows and He is able.
 You can trust in His presence and hold fast to His promises.
 Find comfort and peace today in His Word.

 10 Promises of God